-Sitting in a Tapas bar in Sitges in September, the thud of explosions outside made us put down the ice cold Estrella and take a look.
+Sitting in a Tapas bar in Sitges in September, the thud of explosions outside made me put down the ice cold Estrella and take a look.
+There’s a well known phrase, invented by Chase Jarvis, that the Best Camera is the one you have in your hand when you need to shoot something.
+Tonight, it was the iPhone 6.

 Nobody does loud fireworks quite like the Catalonians.
 I can think of countries in the world where health and safety and risk assessments would stop this but the celebrations in Sitges for the Festival of Santa Tecla are just one example of Spanish fireworks, up close and personal.